Salem's Lot (1979 miniseries): Casting

 For the roles of Richard K. Straker and the vampire Kurt Barlow, James Mason and Reggie Nalder had been on producer Richard Kobritz's "wish list".
 Kobritz sent Mason a copy of the script, which he loved.
-Mason’s wife, Clarissa Kaye-Mason, was also cast as Marjorie Glick.
+Mason’s wife, Clarissa Kaye-Mason, was cast as Marjorie Glick.
 Nalder was less impressed.
 "The makeup and contact lenses were painful but I got used to them.
 I liked the money best of all."

 The miniseries also features Elisha Cook Jr. as Weasel Philips and Marie Windsor as Eva Miller, two characters in a relationship.
 This casting was an inside joke by producer Kobritz, a fan of Stanley Kubrick; Cook and Windsor previously played a couple in Kubrick's The Killing (1956).

 Direction

 Salem's Lot does not rely on the same kind of dynamics as The Texas Chain Saw Massacre.
 "This film is very spooky – it suggests things and always has the overtone of the grave.
 It affects you differently than my other horror films.
 It's more soft-shelled," director Tobe Hooper explains.
 "A television movie does not have blood or violence.
 It has atmosphere which creates something you cannot escape – the reminder that our time is limited and all the accoutrements that go with it, such as the visuals."

 Although Salem's Lot was aimed at television, a European theatrical release was also planned and which would include more violence.
 For example, two versions of the scene where Cully Sawyer threatens Larry Crockett with a shotgun were filmed.
 In one version, Larry holds the gun barrel in his mouth, while in the other, the barrel is in front of his face.
 "They worked at a feature film pace instead of a TV pace," recalled actor Lance Kerwin on the filming.
 "It's really even hard to tell the flow of the film.
 It was a miniseries originally, then we shot a feature film version for Europe at the same time.
 They've edited and cut together so much."